Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 } PrefixLeaf;
 ~~~

-where `key` is the full search key, `counter` is the counter of times that the
+where `key` is the VRF-output search key, `counter` is the counter of times that the
 key has been updated (starting at 0 for a key that was just created), `position`
 is the position in the log of the first occurrence of this key, and `VRF.Nh` is
 the output size of the ciphersuite VRF in bytes.